Kviponder/practiceSocialAPI/README.md

 ## Contributing

 PracticeSocialAPI welcomes contributions from the community.
-If you find bugs or have ideas for enhancements, please follow the [Contributing Guidelines](CONTRIBUTING.md).
+If you find bugs or have ideas for enhancements, please reach out!

 ## License